elijahmont3x/blue-green-deploy/README.md

 ssh user@your-server-ip
 cd /app/your-app-name

-# Run the deployment script with your version
+# Run the deployment script with your version and configuration
-./scripts/deploy.sh v1.0
+./scripts/deploy.sh v1.0 --app-name=your-app-name --image-repo=username/your-app

 # This will:
 # - Set up the initial environment if none exists